-- Horizon provides secure hosted virtual apps and desktops enabling users to work on highly sensitive and confidential information without compromising corporate data.
-Users can access their virtual apps and desktops from the Workspace ONE Intelligent Hub app, enabling them the flexibility to be productive wherever they need to.
+- Secure hosted virtual apps and desktops enabling users to work on highly sensitive and confidential information without compromising security with Horizon.
+Users can access their virtual apps and desktops from the Workspace ONE Intelligent Hub app, enabling the flexibility to be productive wherever they are.

 IT can deploy VMware Workspace ONE in a variety of deployment models, including on-premises, in the cloud, and hybrid with different components deployed on-premises and in the cloud.

 Since the purpose of Workspace ONE is to manage secure application delivery to your end-users, it’s critical that you connect Workspace ONE to an existing directory infrastructure.
 You can configure Workspace ONE to use Active Directory or other LDAP-based directories, for user synchronization, authentication, and application access.

 For the sake of simplicity, we’re going to focus this article on a basic cloud deployment of Workspace ONE.
 The larger your environment, the more complex the requirements get, so we can’t walk through every detail here.
 This article is intended just to give you the info you need to understand how some of the elements would fit into your environment at a high level.
 We can split the architecture into infrastructure and end-user components.

 Workspace ONE Components

 - Workspace ONE Access (formerly known as VMware Identity Manager) provides SSO to an application store for software-as-a-service (SaaS)-based Horizon, Citrix, VMware ThinApp®, and web applications, as well as for Horizon virtual desktops.
 It also provides a set of networking and authentication policies to control application access.
 For example, in the following screenshot, we can create detailed rules specifying specific authentication rules based on network range, what device the request is coming from, and the Active Directory group.